adobe/S3Mock/README.md

 Once the application is started, you can execute the `*IT` tests from your IDE.

 ### Java
-This repo is built with Java 17, output is bytecode compatible with Java 8.
+This repo is built with Java 17, output is _currently_ bytecode compatible with Java 8.

-This will change with Spring Boot 3 and Spring Framework 6, [the baseline Java version is raised to 17](https://spring.io/blog/2022/05/24/preparing-for-spring-boot-3-0).
+This will change with Spring Boot 3 and Spring Framework 6, [these releases raise the baseline Java version to 17](https://spring.io/blog/2022/05/24/preparing-for-spring-boot-3-0).
-Once `S3Mock` updates in early 2023, our Java baseline will raise to 17 as well.
+Once `S3Mock` updates (probably in early 2023), our Java baseline will raise to 17 as well.
+This will make `S3Mock` incompatible for all customer applications using the Java integration, but an older Java version like Java 8 or Java 11.

 Most likely, version 2.x of the S3Mock will be branched off and maintained for critical fixes, while version 3.x will be released from the `main` branch and further refactored and updated, but released and/or supported only as a Docker container.